bloominstituteoftechnology/Sprint-Challenge-State-Management-Smurfs/README.md

 ]
 ```

-## STRETCH PROBLEM - Extra Credit!
+## STRETCH PROBLEM

 * The following two endpoints are here for you if you'd like to push yourselves a little further.

 ### PUT '/smurfs/123', where 123 is the Id of the smurf you want to modify

 * For this endpoint to work, you'll need an `id` added to the URL, and at least one field to update on the Smurf object. `name` `age` `height`.
 * Example: